jcbym/jcbym.github.io/about.md

 title: ""
 ---

 Hi!
 I am a 2nd year PhD student in Computer Science at UC San Diego, advised by [Michael Coblenz](https://cseweb.ucsd.edu/~mcoblenz/).
 I am part of the [Programming Systems Group](https://cseweb.ucsd.edu/groups/progsys/) and the [Design Lab](https://designlab.ucsd.edu/) at UCSD.
-Previously, I did my undergrad and MS at UC Berkeley, where I was advised by [Sarah E. Chasins](https://schasins.com/) and mentored by [Justin Lubin](https://jlubin.net/).
-I owe a lot to these amazing mentors, both past and present!

 My research focus is at the intersection of **human-computer interaction** and **programming languages**.
 I am interested in building *programming interfaces* that help end users and domain experts interactively write and reason about programs with agency.

 Lately, I've been excited about shrinking the gap in power between programming experts and end-user programmers working with data.
 I am approaching this problem from two angles: by enhancing spreadsheets with *explicit structures* that enable new forms of abstraction and computation, and by designing programming-by-demonstration tools for directly manipulating tabular data.

-In the past, I worked on program synthesis, CS/design education research, and biology!
+In the past, I worked on program synthesis, CS/design education research, and even biology!
+I did my undergrad and MS at UC Berkeley, where I was advised by [Sarah E. Chasins](https://schasins.com/) and mentored by [Justin Lubin](https://jlubin.net/).
+I owe a lot to my amazing mentors, both past and present!

 ## Publications
 <sup>(\* = equal contribution)</sup>